biffcrash1/solar_tracker/README.md

 - The EMA filter time constant is configurable (default 10s).
 - **The tracker only adjusts if the filtered resistance is BELOW the threshold (default 30 kΩ).**
 - If the filtered resistance is above the threshold (i.e., not bright enough), the adjustment is skipped and a log message is printed.
+- **Overshoot Detection**: The tracker stops movement if the opposite sensor becomes brighter by at least the tolerance value, indicating the balance point has been passed.

 ## Configuration